sts10/strike-9/readme.md

 PLAYER LOSES if the computer rolls a total that the player cannot remove with the numbers remaining on their board.

-I like this game because there is a simple, straightforward logic to it, and there are lots of ways to incorporate buttons, simple event handlers, toggles to change whether a number is still available for play or not, etc. that force the developer to learn basic DOM manipulation techniques.

-If you want to think about the problem before showing up to the meetup that is ok but certainly not necessary.
-The point of this meetup is to sit down in groups and learn what you need to learn to attack the problem(s) at hand then and there!